-There is an abundance of fresh and dried vegetables and fruit, noteably the unusually largeavocados, perfect for those wanting to stay healthy.
+There is an abundance of fresh and dried vegetables and fruit, notably the unusually large avocados, perfect for those wanting to stay healthy.
 The meat comes in such dishes as Lomo Montado, a fried tenderloin steak with 2 fried eggs, rice and fried banana; however more often than not it comes concealed within a stew or thick sauce – taking away any sense of what you are eating.
-For those who are not serious meat eaters at the best of times, you may find yourself becoming vegetarian whilst here!
+For those who are not serious meat eaters at the best of times, you may find yourself becoming vegetarian while here!

 To really get involved in the Bolivian culture and to eat a hearty and comforting meal visit the makeshift street cafes found in many town squares.
-Amidst their mass of petticoats, the Bolivian women sit and cook macaroni stews with potatoes and rich juices or even a sample of fried guinea pig!
-Surrounded by steaming pots, ladling the stew into tin bowls, the women invite you to sit on wobbly dining benches and eat your lunch whilst conversing with the locals as they take their well earned lunchbreak.
+Amid their mass of petticoats, the Bolivian women sit and cook macaroni stews with potatoes and rich juices or even a sample of fried guinea pig!
+Surrounded by steaming pots, ladling the stew into tin bowls, the women invite you to sit on wobbly dining benches and eat your lunch while conversing with the locals as they take their well earned lunch break.

 Bolivia Web: Recipes Gallery

 A bizarre article about the saltena and its popularity in Washington- the Bolivian community away.